How to Use Home Equity to Your Advantage

 This strategy could generate monthly income through rent payments as well as long-term wealth through the additional home equity you’d gain.

-4. Use equity to boost your emergency fund
+4. Boosting your emergency fund

 “COVID taught us that the unexpected can happen,” Dhingra said.